simonzabrocki/GreenGrowthDownloader/README.md

       }
    },

    ...
-TO CONTINUE ...
+AND SO ON ...

 ]
 ```
 You can add information about new variable you need in the files.

-To make specific downloads, refer to the following section
+See Tutorial.ipynb for formatting

 # How to
 -------------